 It’s important not to skip this step.
 A proper reference check can ensure that you don’t hire someone who doesn’t like to work and conversely, you aren’t dealing with employees who want to run the show.
 Although this may sound jaded, remember that people often list references that include their mother under her maiden name or close friends.
 Make sure you pay special attention to phoning the references given to previous employers.

 If the employer reference simply confirms the position title and length of service, that shouldn’t necessarily discourage you.
 Larger employers often have a policy of not describing the employee’s performance, good or bad.
 If you’re lucky you will get someone who is frank anyway.

 An offer should be made by telephone and followed up immediately by a formal email and paper offer.

 This offer should clearly state the position title, compensation, the name and position reported to, and all details of benefits.
-The paper copy should include a space for the employee to sign and date their agreement.
-Employment can be made ‘at will’, which means you can terminate the employment without cause, as long as you are not doing so for discriminatory, retaliatory or malicious reasons.
+The paper copy should include a space for employees to sign and date their agreement.
+Employment can be made ‘at will’, which means you can terminate the employment without cause, as long as you are not doing so for discriminatory, retaliatory, or malicious reasons.
 This clause also allows the employee to terminate their employment at any time.

 You should consult a lawyer before you hire your first employee to ascertain whether your state allows ‘at will’ offers and whether there are any constraints on them.
 We discuss this more in our article, “How To Let Go of Employees Who Don’t Improve.”